Why Sitchin’s Alien Ancient Astronaut Hypothesis Is Wrong

-In Ancient Aliens debunked, we considered the criticisms levelled at the Ancient Astronaut Theory based on the series ‘Ancient Aliens’, Sitchin’s Cuneiform Translation Errors.
+In Ancient Aliens debunked, we considered why the Ancient Astronaut Theory is false based on the TV series ‘Ancient Aliens’.

-- Sumerian Astronomy, the Anunnaki & The Nibiru connection;
+- Sumerian Astronomy, the Anunnaki & Nibiru connection;

 - The Sumerian Naru mythological literary style, the Anunnaki and History.